Last Updated on January 5, 2021 by Julia Wilson

 There is nothing extreme about these cats; domestic shorthairs are well proportioned.
 Eye colour can range from gold through to green and blue.
 Some domestics even have odd eyes.
 One green, one blue.
 All coat-colours and patterns can be found in the domestic, including solids, tabby, bi-colour and pointed cats.

 Every imaginable coat colour can be found in domestic shorthairs.
-Common colours and patterns found in domestics include black, pointed, tuxedo, silver tabby, ginger, ginger, ginger and white, calico, tortie, blue, blue and white and white.
+Common colours and patterns found in domestics include black, pointed, tuxedo, silver tabby, ginger, ginger and white, calico, tortie, blue, blue and white and white.

 Domestic cats can also have any eye colour including blue, copper, green, yellow and even odd eyes such as one blue, one green.